-A distribution business in Tennessee partnered with a local community college to fund a Class “A” CDL Training program.
+Dot Foods, a distribution business in Tennessee, partnered with RDP to fund a Class “A” CDL Training program at the local Tennessee College of Applied Technology - Newbern (TCAT).
 The course was held in the evening to accommodate working students.
 This program was enhanced with an additional incentive the state of Tennessee had in place to obtain postsecondary degrees or certificates for 55% of the residents by 2025.
 Those who qualified for the program received free tuition with the CIP picking up the remaining funds for miscellaneous items such as liability insurance and student & truck driving fees.
-As of September 2020, 145 individuals completed the CDL training; 47 were hired by the QALICB and 98 obtained employment elsewhere.
+As of January 2022, 210 individuals completed the CDL training; 53 were hired by the QALICB and 157 obtained employment elsewhere.

-A farm equipment manufacturer in Nebraska partnered with the local high school and community college to create a workforce development and job training facility.
+Orthman Manufacturing, a farm equipment manufacturer in Nebraska, partnered with RDP and the Lexington High School and Central Community College to create a workforce development and job training facility.
 The overall budget was $350,000 of which the CIP funds provided $90,000.
 The high school utilizes the building for welding classes, the college has adult classes, and local businesses use it for training.
 This is a multi-use facility which also met the need for a meeting center.
 The high school instructor has a passion for the courses taught, and he motivated many students to consider careers in the trades.